 After learning to weave on floor looms in Finland, Su and Anneli were inspired by the potential for upcycling textiles into rugs.
 Fast forward five years, ExMateria launched as a sustainable, slow craft response to fast fashion.

 Combining backgrounds in teaching and events with a love of colour and minimal, functional, design, we offer Sydneysiders a unique opportunity to unplug and transform unwanted textiles into new items.

 A minimal-waste venue that strives to be ethical, inclusive and divert waste through weaving.

 One of the oldest human crafts, weaving has continued to evolve into the digital age.

 Did you know that early looms using punch cards are considered a precursor to modern computing?
-Today, weaving has applications across diverse industries such as biophysics, medicine, electronics and smart textiles.
+Today, weaving has applications across diverse industries such as biophysics, medical science, smart textiles and more.

-Weaving can also bring numerous benefits that include improved cognitive abilities, positive mental health and stress relief – the perfect antidote to excess screen time!
+Weaving is also known to bring benefits that include improved cognitive abilities, positive mental health and stress relief – the perfect antidote to excess screen time!

 ExMateria ‘from existing matter’ was conceived as a creative response to the global problem of textile waste.